 It’s crucial to have good data and a plan Although wifi is readily available in any restaurant/café you are in, you cannot replace good data in any place. fortunately Indonesian data is cheap. you should get a pre paid SIM card from Telkomsel which is Indonesia’s fastest and most reliable phone data service available it costs around Best Phone Data Plan In Bali – Rp 217,876 – Rp 290,502 IDR ($15 – $20) per month.

-Medical Insurance In Bali, Travel Insurance In Bali
+Cost of Medical Health Insurance In Bali, Travel Insurance In Bali

 Bali Isn’t dangerous at all.
 You will have to worry about scooter accidents and some crime, but it isn’t expected.
 But it would help if you always were prepared no matter where you go in the world, even in your hometown.
 Scooter crashes frequently happen, as do surfing accidents, and tropical illnesses sometimes occur.